Spectrum News 1 Rochester: As an entertainment-formatted cable channel; expansion of news programming

-The channel launched on September 21, 1989 as a local origination channel using the fictional call sign "WGRC-TV" (standing for "Greater Rochester Cablevision," the area's major cable provider at the time); as such, it is the oldest channel among the Spectrum News networks and one of two that was not launched by Charter Communications or predecessor Time Warner Cable (the other being Spectrum News 1 of Kentucky, which launched under the ownership of Insight Communications).
+The channel launched on September 21, 1989, as a local origination channel using the fictional call sign "WGRC-TV" (standing for "Greater Rochester Cablevision," the original predecessor of Charter’s present-day cable operation in the area); as such, it is the oldest channel among the Spectrum News networks and one of two that was not launched by Charter Communications or predecessor Time Warner Cable (the other being Spectrum News 1 of Kentucky, which launched under the ownership of Insight Communications).
 Originally carried on Greater Rochester Cablevision channel 5, the channel originally maintained a format modeled after general entertainment independent stations (such as that of WUHF [channel 31] prior to and after affiliating with Fox in October 1986).
 On weekdays, WGRC ran a mix of syndicated sitcoms and drama series (consisting of classic sitcoms from 9:00 a.m. to noon, family-oriented and then-relatively-recent off-network sitcoms from 5:00 to 8:00 p.m. and a mix of sitcoms and dramas in late night after 11:00 p.m.), syndicated cartoons (from 6:00 to 9:00 a.m. and 2:00 to 5:00 p.m.), and daily movie showcases at noon and 8:00 p.m.; weekends consisted of a mix of movies, drama series and children's animated series.
-The channel launched a news department on April 22, 1990 with the premiere of News 5 Rochester: The Ten O'clock News, a nightly half-hour broadcast that was the first local prime time newscast ever offered in the Rochester market.
+The channel launched a news department on April 22, 1990, with the premiere of News 5 Rochester: The Ten O'clock News, a nightly half-hour broadcast that was the first local prime time newscast ever offered in the Rochester market.
 Gradually, the channel's programming evolved to include additional syndicated talk shows and game shows, while continuing to feature some off-network cartoons, sitcoms and feature film packages.